-Setting up a Construction Inspection Checklist is one of the most important steps in building your quality management system.
+Setting up a Construction Checklist is one of the most important steps in building your quality management system.
 While it might seem like a daunting task at first, your experience with common issues in construction—and input from stakeholders—can help you create a strong starting point.
 Once your initial checklists are in place, you can continue to improve them by adding new items as they arise on the job.

 Construction checklists are essential for several reasons: